-Ureteral injuries are relatively uncommon, but do occur at the time of gynecologic surgery, and are arguably more commonly with gynecologic than other types of abdominopelvic surgery.
-Historically, the incidence of ureteral injury ranges from < 0.1% to over 1% depending on the surgery being performed and approach, including laparotomy and laparoscopy.
+Ureteral injuries are relatively uncommon, and may be more common with gynecologic than other types of abdominopelvic surgery.
+The incidence of ureteral injury ranges from < 0.1% to over 1% depending on the surgery being performed and approach, including laparoscopy, robotic assisted surgery and laparotomy.
 Reported rates of ureteral injury are higher for abdominal hysterectomy than for vaginal hysterectomy.
+A recent Cochrane meta-analysis of surgical approach to hysterectomy for benign gynecological diseases showed higher risks of urinary tract injuries from laparoscopic hysterectomy compared to abdominal approach; however, no differences were found in rates between robotic and laparoscopic or between laparoscopic and vaginal approaches because of low event rates.
 Risk factors include prior surgery, malignancy, infection, a large uterus, endometriosis, and pelvic organ prolapse.

 Prevention of injury is critical; however, there are no well-established methods for most surgical settings.
-Preoperative stenting has not been generally shown to reduce risk of injury; lighted stents have been described but have not been well-studied in the gynecologic literature.
-Intraoperative identification is key to avoid injury.
-Ureteric identification is best accomplished by incising the peritoneum lateral to the infundibulo-pelvic ligament and dissecting the avascular space (peri-rectal space) bounded medially by ureter, laterally by the internal iliac artery, and the cardinal ligament at the apex; the ureter can be traced on the medial leaf of the broad ligament as it courses through to the ureteric tunnel.
+Preoperative stenting has not been generally shown to reduce risk of injury.
+Lighted stents have been described, but have not been well-studied in gynecology.
+Intraoperative identification is key to avoid permanent injury.
+Ureteric identification is best accomplished by incising the peritoneum lateral to the infundibulopelvic ligament and dissecting the avascular space (peri-rectal space) bounded medially by ureter, laterally by the internal iliac artery, and the cardinal ligament at the apex; the ureter can be traced on the medial leaf of the broad ligament as it courses through to the ureteric tunnel.
 This dissection will suffice for most gynecologic procedures involving removal of adnexal structures.

 In gynecologic surgery, the distal aspect is the most commonly injured location, typically near the bladder at the proximity of the ureter and uterine artery.
 Other locations may include near the pelvic brim and near the utero-ovarian ligament.